AdamMrotek/PassoprtJWTTemplate/README.md

-# PassoprtJWTTemplate
+# Template for Autorization

-Template with Passport Authentication JWT Authorization, Creating and storing users in Mongo
+h1 Template with Passport Authentication JWT Authorization, Creating and storing users in Mongo